-Our Genetic Evaluation, Testing and Counseling Service experts help people who want to learn their genetic predisposition for medical conditions, including certain cancers and other diseases, or whether they may be carriers for inherited conditions that could affect their children.
+Our Genetic Evaluation, Testing and Counseling team is the most experienced and highly trained in Orange County.
+Our specialists help people who want to learn their genetic predisposition for medical conditions, including certain cancers and other diseases, or whether they may be carriers for inherited conditions that could affect their children.

-We evaluate individuals with genetic disorders, birth defects or cancer, and we counsel them and their families about what their diagnoses may mean for their children and other relatives.
+We evaluate individuals with genetic disorders, birth defects and cancer, and counsel them and their families about what their diagnoses may mean for their children and other relatives.

-Our UC Irvine Health specialists working at Orange County's only university medical center, which gives them access to the latest technologies and the most recent findings in genetic medicine.They also help patients at the Chao Family Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in Orange County.
+Our UC Irvine Health specialists are part of Orange County's only university medical center, giving them access to the latest technologies and the most recent findings in genetic medicine.They also help patients at the Chao Family Comprehensive Cancer Center, the only National Cancer Institute-designated comprehensive cancer center in Orange County.

 Our team of genetic counselors, medical geneticists and nurses are dedicated to providing a continuum of care to our patients.
 Whether assessing them for their risk of cancer or other conditions, or counseling them as they contemplate or embark on a pregnancy, we follow our patients throughout their experience, emphasizing close communication and compassionate care.

-A genetic counselor analyzes the family history and can often provide estimates for an individual’s personal risk of cancer, as well as the likelihood that a hereditary cancer syndrome runs in the family.
+A genetic counselor conducts a detailed review of personal and family history, and can often provide estimates for an individual’s personal risk of cancer, as well as the likelihood that a hereditary cancer syndrome runs in the family.

-In many cases, a blood test may be available to further assess a person's risk of a hereditary cancer.
+The counselor also may discuss genetic testing options, such as a blood or saliva test, to further assess a person's risk of a hereditary cancer.

-Common reasons people undergo a genetic cancer risk assessment include:
+Common reasons a person would be referred for genetic cancer risk assessment include:

-- Diagnosed with cancer at an unusually young age
+- A diagnosis of cancer at an unusually young age (typically under age 50)

-- Diagnosed with two or more primary cancers
+- A diagnosis of two or more primary cancers

 Our physicians are experienced in diagnosing patients with rare genetic disorders.
 A typical evaluation by a medical geneticist involves a thorough physical examination, a review of medical records and a detailed assessment of an individual’s family history.

-Specialized testing (a blood test, for example) also may be recommended.
+Specialized testing (a blood or saliva test, for example) also may be recommended.

 Once a diagnosis is confirmed, our physicians follow our patients over time and help manage many aspects of their care.